CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A2 Documentation of the network [IT operation]

-It MUST be a complete documentation of the network (including network) created and maintained sustainably.
+It MUST be a complete documentation of the network (including network) created and maintained.
 This MUST include the initial initial recording (including network performance) and any changes made to the network.
 Also, the logical structure of the network MUST be documented, in particular how the subnets are mapped and how the network is zoned and segmented.

 #### NET.1.1.A3 requirements specification for the network
 Based on the security policy (see NET.1.1.A1 * Network Security Policy *), a requirements specification for the network MUST be created and sustainably maintained.
 The requirements MUST be used to derive all the essential elements for network architecture and design.